voyeg3r/dotfaster/vim/wiki/vimgolf.md

     # Deleting text:
     Vim has a vi compatibility mode
     Vim has a vi compatibility mode but when not in this mode Vim has many enhancements over vi

+End file

+    Make the pairs of lines match up by making each second line same as first:

+    # Appending text:
+    The name "Vim" is an acronym for "Vi IMproved"
+    The name "Vim" is an acronym for "Vi IMproved"

+    # Editing text:
+    Vim is a text editor originally released by Bram Moolenaar in 1991 for the Amiga Vim is a text editor originally released by Bram Moolenaar in 1991 for the Amiga

+    # Deleting text:
+    Vim has a vi compatibility mode
+    Vim has a vi compatibility mode

 Solutions: https://stackoverflow.com/a/6680048/2571881